cleblond/moodle-filter_chemdoodle/README.txt

 Integration Line

-The integration line can be turned off by adding &int=off at end of URL.
+The integration line can be turned off by adding ?int=off at end of URL.
 By default the integration is turned on.

 The following is an examples illustrate the three possible ChemDoodle canvas options.